Silver in Financial Markets

 Risks to Consider

-Despite its potential, silver carries several notable risks.
+Despite its potential, the asset carries several notable risks.
 First, its high volatility means price swings can be sharp and psychologically challenging for investors without a clear strategy.
-Second, silver is sensitive to economic slowdowns—if industrial demand weakens, prices may decline even when other defensive assets perform well.
+Second, this industrial metal is sensitive to economic slowdowns—if industrial demand weakens, prices may decline even when other defensive assets perform well.

 Third, the silver market is relatively smaller and less liquid than the gold market, making it more susceptible to speculative movements.
 As a result, short-term price changes do not always reflect underlying fundamentals.